vstrozzi/FRL-SHAC-Extension/README.md

 # SHAC

-This repository contains the implementation for the paper [Accelerated Policy Learning with Parallel Differentiable Simulation](https://short-horizon-actor-critic.github.io/) (ICLR 2022).
+This repository contains the implementation for the paper [Accelerated Policy Learning with Parallel Differentiable Simulation](https://short-horizon-actor-critic.github.io/) (ICLR 2022) and the extensions from the course FRL2024

+# README ORIGINAL REPO

 In this paper, we present a GPU-based differentiable simulation and propose a policy learning method named SHAC leveraging the developed differentiable simulation.
 We provide a comprehensive benchmark set for policy learning with differentiable simulation.
 The benchmark set contains six robotic control problems for now as shown in the figure below.